Insta360Develop/Desktop-MediaSDK-Cpp/README.md

 This API is used to enable Chromatic Calibration.

-**Causes of Chromatic Aberration:&#x20;**&#x53;ince the two lenses operate separately, the video exposure captured by each lens may be slightly different.
-When stitched together, **noticeable brightness differences** may appear.
-Additionally, due to different lighting conditions on each side of the lens, the camera exposure may vary.
-Sometimes, the front lens captures a significantly different brightness level compared to the rear lens.
-This effect is especially prominent in areas with **high contrast lighting conditions**.

-The chromatic calibration function is developed to address such issues.
+Causes of chromatic aberration: The two lenses are separate, and the resulting video exposure may not be consistent.
+When they are stitched together, there will be a more obvious brightness difference.
+In addition, because the lighting on both sides of the lens is different, the camera exposure is different, and sometimes the pictures taken by the front and back lenses will also have a significant brightness difference.
+This phenomenon is particularly obvious in places with large light difference ratios.
+Achromatic aberration is developed to solve this problem.

 ### **Lens Guard: void SetCameraAccessoryType(CameraAccessoryType type)**

 This API is used to **set the lens guard type**.
 If a lens guard is used during shooting, it must also be specified when stitching.
 Otherwise, the stabilization effect may be incorrect.

 The following are the available **lens guard types**: